-In a previous article, we shared that Instagram is one of the most interactive social media platforms, “so if businesses focus on building their presence around that engagement and interaction then they can build a community that is vested in their business and brand.”
+“Instagram is one of the most interactive platforms, so if businesses focus on building their presence around that engagement and interaction then they can build a community that is vested in their business and brand.”

-Instagram has something called an algorithm, this is just like a fancy word for process or rules which the platform follows.
-Every time you post an image on your Instagram profile it is only pushed to about 20% of your followers.
-So if you have 1 000 followers, it means that 200 of your followers are likely to see it.
-So if your 20% doesn’t engage with the post, you won’t be able to unlock the other 80%.
-How the algorithm works is that the more engagement you get on your posts the more of your followers are likely to see them.
+Instagram has something called an Algorithm, this is just like a fancy word for process or rules which are to be followed.
+Every time you post an image on your Instagram profile it only pushes that post up to about 20% of your followers.
+So let’s say you have 1K followers, it means that 200 followers are likely guaranteed to see it, so now if your 20% doesn’t engage with the post, you won’t be able to unlock your other 80% – how this works (the Algorithm) is that the more engagement you get on a post the faster that post starts moving up to more people’s feeds.

 So, I guess the question here comes down to how do I increase my engagement?

-Ghost followers and inactive users just make up your numbers as they don’t engage with your content.
-Some are suspended accounts and others are accounts that aren’t being used anymore.
-Mass followers are people that are already following a large number of accounts.
+There are quite a few things: firstly you need to watch the accounts that follow you.
+Some people are ghost followers.
+Others are inactive and some are mass followers.
+Ghost followers and inactive users just make up your numbers as they don’t engage with your content, some are suspended accounts and others are accounts that aren’t being used anymore — mass followers are people that are already following a huge number of accounts.
 These people will hardly ever see your post so they won’t engage.
 Get rid of them.

 Now you’re wondering how do you get someone to unfollow you?
 You block and unblock them, this is a long and tedious process so use an app like IG Cleaner.

 What are you selling?
 What’s your story?
 How do you want to communicate that story through your post?
 It’s important to know who you are, what you do and how you want to share that with the world.

 I personally don’t understand people that post low-resolution images… you guys don’t deserve instagram.
 High-resolution images definitely push your audience to engage with the image, aesthetics capture the eye.